como-usar-opencv-en-raspberry-pi

 pip3 install opencv-python

-To ensure that OpenCV has been installed correctly, we can check the version of the library.
+To make sure OpenCV has been installed correctly, we can verify the library version.
 Open a Python interpreter and run the following code:

 import cv2